 The non-domestic rates charge for each subject is determined by the rateable value placed upon it by the Assessor, multiplied by the rate per pound (the "rate poundage") set each year by the First Minister for Scotland.
 For 2014-2015 the charge was 47.1 pence in the pound.
 From 1 April 2010 the Scottish Government amended the existing Small Business Bonus Scheme (SBBS).
 Under the SBBS properties with a rateable value up to and including £10,000 are entitled to a 100% reduction in their business rates.
-Properties with a rateable value of between £10,001 and £12,000 receive a 50% reduction and properties with a rateable value of between £12,001 and £18,000 receive a 25% reduction.
-This allows a business with two or more properties with a combined rateable value of under £35,000 to qualify for relief.
+Properties with a rateable value of between £10,001 and £12,000 receive a 50% reduction and properties with a rateable value of between £10,001 and £12,000 receive a 50% reduction and properties with a rateable value of under £35,000 to qualify for relief.
 The relief is 25% for properties with an individual rateable value less than £18,000.
 For properties with a rateable value over £35,000 a supplement of 1.1 pence in the pound was added as per the Non-domestic Rates (Levying) (Scotland) Regulations 2004 as amended.